VeriLLM: A Lightweight Framework for Publicly Verifiable Decentralized Inference: Protocol Design

+\textbf{On-Chain Adjudication.} After reveal, the contract aggregates revealed verdicts $\{b_v\}_{v\in\mathbf{V}}$ from $m$ verifiers.
+If a majority agree ($B\!\ge\!m/2$), the inference is accepted and honest verifiers share rewards.
+If most disagree but maintain internal consistency (pairwise hidden-state deviation $\le\varepsilon$ over at least a $\tau$-fraction of pairs), the negative verdict stands and consistent verifiers are rewarded.
+Otherwise, the outcome is indeterminate; any verifier may later submit a succinct zero-knowledge proof demonstrating an error, triggering inferencer slashing and bounty payout~\cite{qu2025zkgpt,chen2024zkml}.

+Overall, the protocol combines VRF-based unbiased sampling, Merkle commitments, and commit–reveal sequencing into a scalable, probabilistically sound verification mechanism.
+It provides high fraud-detection probability at cost proportional to sample size~$n$, not tensor dimensionality, achieving secure, low-overhead verification in decentralized LLM inference systems.

-\textbf{Dispute.} We assume only a global lower bound on the number of honest nodes, while each task samples only $m$ verifiers.
-When $m$ is small, an adversary controlling a modest fraction of the network can, with non-negligible probability, capture the sampled committee (i.e., more than $m/2$ verifiers).
-To mitigate this, if the initial outcome is False, the inferencer may request a reconsideration with a larger committee $m' > m$.
-If the reconsideration returns True, the contract rescinds the inferencer’s penalty and slashes the first-round verifiers that voted negative.
-If the reconsideration still returns False, the inferencer bears the cost of the additional verifiers.
+\textbf{Dispute Resolution.} The above mechanism also supports escalation when committee capture is suspected.
+Because each verification task samples only a small committee ($m \ll N$), an adversary controlling a modest network fraction may occasionally dominate a sampled group.
+To mitigate this risk, if the first-round verdict is negative, the inferencer may request a \emph{reverification} with an expanded committee of size $m' > m$.
+If the second-round majority produces a positive outcome, the contract rescinds the inferencer’s penalty and slashes all first-round verifiers who voted False.
+Conversely, if the extended committee upholds the negative verdict, the inferencer bears the cost of the additional round.